mattwar/iqtoolkit/docs/blog/building-part-02.md

 Excellent, just what I wanted.
 I love it when a plan comes together.

-That’s it folks.
-That’s a LINQ IQueryable provider.
+That's it folks.
+That's a LINQ IQueryable provider.
 Well, at least a crude facsimile of one.
 Of course, yours will do so much more than mine.
 It will handle all the edge cases and serve coffee.

  <br/>

-## APPENDIX – The Expression Visitor
+## APPENDIX ' The Expression Visitor

 Now you are in for it.
-I think I’ve received about an order of magnitude more requests for this class than for help on building a query provider.
+I think I've received about an order of magnitude more requests for this class than for help on building a query provider.
-There is an `ExpressionVisitor` class in `System.Linq.Expressions`, however it is internal so it’s not for your direct consumption as much as you’d like it to be.
+There is an `ExpressionVisitor` class in `System.Linq.Expressions`, however it is internal so it's not for your direct consumption as much as you'd like it to be.
-If you shout real loud you might convince us to make that one public in the next go ‘round.
+If you shout real loud you might convince us to make that one public in the next go 'round.

 This expression visitor is my take on the (classic) visitor pattern.